nassersala/ads4all/README.md

 ## Features

 * Type-safe prover/verifier separation using GADTs
-* BSTs, Skip Lists, and Merkle Trees implementations
+* BSTs, Skip Lists, and Merkle Trees implementations (Battery Included!)
+* But you can also easily create your own new authencated data strcutrues (ref Thesis, and LambdaAuth)
 * SHA-256 cryptographic hashing
 * O(log n) proof size
 * Property-based testing with QuickCheck